Back to Guides

 Does PFIC automatically mean a Portugal Golden Visa fund is a bad idea?

 No. It means the fund should be evaluated with much more care.
-Americans should understand the reporting burden, coordination needs, and longer-term tax implications before treating the fund route as the default answer.
+Americans should understand the reporting burden, coordination needs, and longer-term financial considerations before treating the fund route as the default answer.

 What should a reader do after learning PFIC may apply?